Lake Fausse Pointe State Park

 See what the south Louisiana swamplands are all about at this Atchafalaya Basin destination.

 The Atchafalaya Basin is the largest swamp in the U.S., providing fresh water for a wide swath of south Louisiana.
-Smack in the middle of it is Lake Fausse Pointe State Park, a great introduction to the peculiar beauty of the region's fertile wetlands.
+Smack in the middle is Lake Fausse Pointe State Park, a great introduction to the peculiar beauty of the region's fertile wetlands.

 The region’s history alone brings many visitors to the park.
-Once occupied by the Chitimacha Indians, the French, Spanish and Acadians (French-speaking exiles from Canada better known today as Cajuns) have at various times claimed ownership of the area throughout the past 300 years.
+Once occupied by the Chitimacha tribe, the French, Spanish and Acadians (French-speaking exiles from Canada better known today as Cajuns) have at various times claimed ownership of the area throughout the past 300 years.

 Exploring the park is all about the boardwalks.
 Keep your boots dry as you hike the elevated walkways through healthy stands of cypress trees, taking in views of the park’s namesake waterway or neighboring Dauterive Lake.
-To better understand the sights and sounds of Lake Fausse Pointe State Park, park naturalists are on hand to help orient visitors, with programs that explain the history, ecology and biology of the Atchafalaya Basin.

 Grill out under the canopies of cypress trees, and afterwards, get some rest at one of the park’s primitive campsites, canoe campsites (that require paddling in), RV sites and cabins.
 The cabins, in particular, are worth checking out — they’re suspended by piers that add an especially rustic vibe to the surroundings.

 While you’re in the area, visit one of the historic sites nearby to learn more about the swamp’s backstory.
-The Longfellow-Evangeline State Historic Site is right in St. Martinville, and the Jeanerette Museum over in Jeanerette shows the history of history of Louisiana's sugar cane industry.
+The Longfellow-Evangeline State Historic Site is right in St. Martinville, and the Jeanerette Museum over in Jeanerette shows the history of Louisiana's sugar cane industry.
 Don’t leave the area without trying some world-famous Cajun cooking, found throughout Lafayette and New Iberia.

 Entrance fee: $3 per person; free for seniors age 62 and older, and children age 3 and younger.